Drupal.org implementation for render caching comments: https://www.drupal.org/files/issues/performance_implement-2299547-17.patch

 Render cache can deliver the best results when used with the following modules:

-- Memcache storage or another memory based caching module, instead of Drupal's slow database caching tables.
+- Memcache or Memcache storage or another memory based caching module like Redis, instead of Drupal's slow database caching tables.

 - Entity cache, which caches entity loading, nicely complementing render cache.

 Render cache is a very useful tool for sites that render many entities on single pages.
 However there are a couple considerations to keep in mind:

 If your site renders entities within other entities, the parent entity's caching can prevent changes to the the child entity from being seen.